Free-field approaches to boundary $\mathcal{W} \big[ \widehat{g} \big] (p,p') $ minimal models: Universal results

 \paragraph{Disk one-point functions.}

-Calculations of disk one-point function don't require any insertions of $\mathcal{W}$ intertwiners.
+The calculations of disk one-point functions don't require any insertions of the chiral intertwiners.
 Consider a minimal model with diagonal and charge conjugation modular invariants.
-Disk one-point functions with Cardy boundary conditions are
+Disk one-point functions in $\Omega$ permuted RCFTs, with Cardy boundary conditions are

 The free-field realizations of the disk one-point functions in diagonal models are

 The free-field realizations of that in charge-conjugate models are

 \